 Month 2, Day 11, Thursday 10:30 a.m.

 “I want to learn more about Myrddin,” Sebastien told Professor Ilma, standing next to the lectern as the rest of the students filtered out after the end of class.
-“I checked the library, but they have so many books about him, I don’t have any idea where to start.
+“I checked the library, but there are so many books about him, I don’t have any idea where to start.
 I was hoping you could give me some recommendations?”

 “Are you hoping to focus on any particular aspect of Myrddin’s life, or are you looking for general information?”
 Ilma asked.